Austinkuria/attendance-system/documentation.md

 Implementation
 Development Approach:
 Modular development with component-based architecture was implemented to simplify updates and feature additions.
 Iterative implementation with regular testing was conducted to ensure compatibility.
 Continuous integration using GitHub workflows was performed to confirm proper operation.
 Environment-based configuration for development/production was implemented to ensure compatibility.
+Security-first approach using GitHub CodeQL and dependency scanning to identify potential vulnerabilities early in the development cycle.

 Deployment Strategy:
 Frontend deployed on Vercel was confirmed to ensure compatibility.
-Backend deployed on Render.com was validated to confirm proper operation.
-MongoDB Atlas for database hosting was tested to ensure compatibility.
+Backend deployed on Render.com free tier with awareness of resource constraints and cold start implications.
+MongoDB Atlas M0 free tier for database hosting was tested to ensure compatibility within storage and connection limits.
 Environment variable management for configuration was implemented to ensure compatibility.

 Post-Deployment Monitoring:
 Manual system health checks were conducted to evaluate system performance.
+Free tier Render.com and MongoDB Atlas monitoring tools were utilized to track resource usage within free tier limitations.
 Error logging and monitoring were performed to confirm proper operation.
 Performance assessment under real usage was conducted to ensure compatibility.
 User feedback collection for improvements was implemented to ensure compatibility.

 Implementation Requirements